jaydipdave/quickdefencewaf/README.md

+## Not being maintained currently - Please use at your own risk.
+Sample purpose only.

 # QuickDefence - Web Application Firewall

 ## What is QuickDefence - WAF?